Introduction

 The Wrecking Crew was released on Christmas Day 1968 in Canada and February 5, 1969, in the United States.
 The film’s box office was extremely poor when compared to the other films in the Matt Helm series.
 It earned only $2.4 million during its theatrical run.

 Although there was an announced fifth installment (The Ravagers) during The Wrecking Crew’s end credits, one was never produced.
-Besides the poor box-office performance of the fourth film, there were other circumstances working against another entry.
+Besides the poor box-office performance of the fourth film, other circumstances were working against another entry.

 The primary circumstance was the murder of Sharon Tate.
 Martin had enjoyed working with her so much, she was expected to return for the next installment.
 The story goes that Martin refused to work on another film after Tate’s death.
 As a result of this, Columbia held up Martin’s share of the profits for the other movies in the series.